jnand/cortland-guide/pages/crypto/yubikey.md

 !> Before continuing, make sure you have a system backup, these changes can lock you out of your user account.
 Be sure to have access to your keychain in case you need the firmware password to get into [single-user-mode](https://support.apple.com/en-us/HT201573).

-To require yubikey when unlocking the screen or waking from sleep add the line
+To require the yubikey when unlocking the screen or waking from sleep add the line

 ```config
 auth required /usr/local/lib/security/pam_yubico.so mode=challenge-response